perfumerlabs/images/index.md

 - Container is a plug-and-play solution: just run it and it just works.
 - Library can have very specific logic/syntax/protocol, and it usually takes much more time to implement it.
 - Container has not only just library implementation, and also extra features: logging, error handling, caching results, various parameters.

+Below is a categorized list of currently available Docker images.
+We actively add new software to our collection and release new versions.
+Follow us in [Telegram](https://t.me/perfumerlabs) to watch for updates.

 Files and Images
 ================